 If you are aware of facts that are against the public interest or in the public interest, you can contact us in a secure and confidential manner:

 Exchanges between Protonmail addresses are secure and encrypted from end to end.
 Your Protonmail address can be used on all your devices without installing any software, no personal information is required.
-To register, please go to: https://protonmail.com
+To register, please go to: protonmail

 Once your address is activated, you can write to us in complete confidentiality : here